Mhaidar117/scAgent/README.md

 # scQC Agent

-A runtime agent for scRNA-seq quality control workflows via natural language.
+An open-source agent for reproducible scRNA-seq quality control workflows via natural language.

+## Mission

 The goal of scAgent is to streamline quality control (QC) for novice scRNA-seq researchers and reduce the friction of reproducing processing pipelines across labs.
 One of the biggest challenges in replicating published experiments is adapting QC pipelines to match another study’s workflow.